scrabbletank/farhome-rules/monstroustreasure.md

 | Opal | Force |

+#### Celembor's Manual of Pyromancy
+*Magical Spellbook*

+This spellbook has been enchanted and is immutable, spells cannot be added to it.
+When used as your primary spellbook fire spells you cast deal an extra wound die on a critical.
+This spellbook has the following spells: _Firebolt, Beam of Fire, Detect Magic, Barrier, Combust, Elemental Shell, Fireball, Major Image, Fire Shell, Wall of Fire, Conjuration, Mass Fireball, Power Word: Fire_.

+#### Crestor's Codex of Trickery
+*Magical Spellbook*

+This spellbook has been enchanted and is immutable, spells cannot be added to it.
+When used as your primary spellbook non-damaging spells that target mutliple creatures can target one extra creature without adding dice to the spellcasting roll.
+This spellbook has the following spells: _Life Sense, Message, Minor Image, Trickery, Concealment, Ray of Sickness, Hex, Dark Sight, Apathy, Blindness, Counter Spell, Enlarge/Reduce, Fearful Presence, Major Image, Mass Hex_.

+#### Staff of Elemental Control
+*Magical Staff +1*

+This staff has 6 charges.
+When casting a spell that deals elemental damage you may spend a charge to add a wound die to the damage matching its element.
+On your turn you may spend 5 AP and mana to recharge the staff, restoring 1 charge for each mana spent.
+While attuned to this item you gain the _Control Elemental_ action.

+##### Control Elemental
+When adjacent to an elemental creature you may attempt to take control of it.
+Spending 10 AP, roll 4 Superior dice.
+If you have successes greater than or equal to half of the creatures challenge level you take control of the creature.
+While holding the staff the creature obeys every command to the best of its ability.

 ## Swords of Tyr
 The 8 Swords of Tyr are split across the various alignments: